 At the beginning, this website was merely a synthesis in a practical form of what I have just presented to you.
 Then came naturally the idea to publish it, hoping that some Internet users would be interested.

 It was a big surprise to me, that some people around me, a priori not concerned at all with the railways, found interesting things on this site.
-With these people in mind, I endeavor to use as little jargon and abbreviations as possible; when this is not possible, I try my best to explain technical terms in tooltips or by other means.
+With these people in mind, I endeavour to use as little jargon and abbreviations as possible; when this is not possible, I try my best to explain technical terms in tooltips or by other means.

 In the pages devoted to models, you will find, whenever possible, a table of compared dimensions — reminiscent of Loco-Revue of the 1970s?
 I am aware that such a table doesn’t tell all about the accuracy of a model, which holds much of its overall aspect.
 But this can hold some surprises: some models are wrongly decried!

-In these pages, for some motor stock, you’ll also find timetables of depots assignment, in PDF, built according to the data of the well documented EC64 website (and of course with the author's agreement).
+In these pages, for some motor stock, you’ll also find timetables of depot assignment, in PDF, built according to the data of the well documented EC64 website (and of course with the author’s agreement).
 Very handy if you want to see at a glance which machine is assigned to which depot and at what date (within a year).

 It is not so easy to submit to the appreciation —not to say the judgment— of other people.
 But any benevolent and constructive criticism will be welcome.
 Good reading!